Running Apps Locally

 at the command line.

-Heroku Local also lets you easily run a single one-off command locally.
+With Heroku Local, you can run a single one-off command locally.
 For example: heroku local:run rails console

 .
-This is analogous to Heroku’s one-off dynos.
+This command is analogous to Heroku’s one-off dynos.

-When running your app, you will typically use a set of config vars to capture the configuration of the app.
-For example: say your app uses S3 for image storage.
-You would want to store the credentials to S3 as config vars.
-If you’re running your app locally, you typically want to use a different S3 bucket than if you were running it in production.
+When running your app, typically you use a set of config vars to capture the app’s configuration.
+For example, say your app uses S3 for image storage.
+You want to store the credentials to S3 as config vars.
+If you run your app locally, you want to use a different S3 bucket than if you run it in production.

-file lets you capture all the config vars that you need in order to run your app locally.
+file, you can capture all the config vars you need to run your app locally.
 When you start your app using any of the heroku local

 commands, the .env